Medication Search - Envarsus PA

 Each white-to-off‐white, oval‐shaped, extended release tablet, debossed with "4" on one side and "TCS" on the other side, contains 4 mg of tacrolimus.
 Nonmedicinal ingredients: butylated hydroxytoluene, dimethicone, hypromellose, lactose monohydrate, magnesium stearate, poloxamer 188, polyethylene glycol, and tartaric acid.

-How should I use the Envarsus PA medication?
+How should I use Envarsus PA?

 For kidney or liver transplants, the dose of tacrolimus varies according to the circumstances and will be determined by your doctor.